Matthew Hewlett: Career

-He began his career as trainee with his local side Bristol City, turning professional in August 1993.
+Matt began his career as trainee with his local side Bristol City, turning professional in August 1993.
 He joined Burnley on loan in November 1998, playing three times in a short three week spell.
-He left Ashton Gate in July 2000, joining local rivals Swindon Town on a free transfer.
+Hewlett left Ashton Gate in July 2000, joining local rivals Swindon Town on a free transfer.
 He became the club captain at Swindon, before spending time out with a knee injury.

 In July 2005 he moved to Torquay United, again on a free transfer.
 However, he struggled to establish himself fully at Plainmoor, mainly due to spending a long time out of the side with a serious back injury, which eventually forced his retirement on 2 February 2007.

 On 29 September 2007 Hewlett played for Tiverton Town in their friendly against Buckland Athletic, after which Tiverton manager Martyn Rogers stated he was keen to sign Hewlett.
 Rogers managed to sign Hewlett on 18 October along with another player, Radley Veale.